thearn/stl_tools/README.md

 There may be a direct way to render the matplotlib figure as an array without using an intermediate file, but I could not seem to find a simple way in the matplotlib docs.

+## Command-line scripts

+### `image2stl`

+`image2stl` is a command-line script that is installed via entry points when `setup.py` is run.
+This provides a simple command-line interface to the functions of this library, with the same arguments.
+See the examples above for usage.

 ## Tips:

 - Consider scaling down a digital image before generating an STL from its pixels.
-For images of standard sizes for modern cameras, the resulting STL filesize can be quite large.
+For images of standard sizes for modern cameras, the resulting STL filesize can be pretty large.

 - Just like was shown in the examples, applying a simple filtering function to smooth sharp edges results in an STL geometry that is likely to be more easily printable.
 Fine tuning in a